OuhscBbmc/REDCapR/cran-comments.md

 Description
 ===============================================

-This submission is primarily to address a recent change in the REDCap server.
+This submission is primarily to address a change in the REDCap server.
+A lot of packages additions in the meantime were building up.

 Thank you for taking the time to review my submission, and please tell me if there's something else I should do for CRAN.  -Will Beasley